-One of the primary goals of this Fellowship is to create a positive, supportive, and respectful learning environment in which Fellows, Presenters, Reflective Practice Facilitators, and Fellowship Team can share and exchange expertise and experiences in working with young children and their families.
+One of the primary goals of this Fellowship is to create a positive, supportive, and respectful learning environment in which Fellows, Presenters, Reflective Practice Facilitators, and the Fellowship Team can share and exchange expertise and experiences in working with young children and their families.
 Consistent attendance and robust engagement in the Live Sessions, online Learning Community, and all other Fellowship activities are key to building relationships that will support such a learning environment.

-Fellows must satisfy all of the following requirements to receive a Certificate of Completion:
+Fellows must satisfy all the following Fellowship requirements to receive a Certificate of Completion.
+Please note, supervisors will be provided with updates regarding Fellows' satisfaction of the following requirements, as needed.